octopols/Quack/docs/CONTRIBUTING.md

 ## Workflow

 1. Create an issue describing the bug or feature
-2. Comment asking to be assigned to work on it
+2. Wait for assignment before starting work
-3. Wait for assignment before starting work
+3. Fork the repository
-4. Fork and implement your fix
+4. Implement your changes
-5. Submit PR using the provided template
+5. Submit PR using the template

 ## Setup